Frequently Asked Questions About AP Classes & Exams

 How much does the exam cost?

 The College Board provides a $32 fee reduction for eligible students with financial need.
 Some schools and states also offer financial assistance to bring these costs down further.
-For more details click here and choose your state.
+To learn about any fee waivers offered through your state, click here.

 How do I submit my exam scores to the college(s) I’m applying to?